 The Exchange does not believe that the proposed rule change would result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-The Exchange operates in a highly competitive environment, and its ability to price these data products is constrained by: (i) Competition among exchanges that offer similar data products, and pricing options, to their customers; and (ii) the existence of inexpensive real-time consolidated data disseminated by the SIPs.
-Top of book data is disseminated by both the SIPs and all 16 equities exchanges have the capability to disseminate such data.
+The Exchange operates in a highly competitive environment, and its ability to price these data products is constrained by competition among exchanges that offer similar data products, and pricing options, to their customers.
+Top of book data is broadly disseminated by competing U.S. equities exchanges.
 There are therefore a number of alternative products available to market participants and investors.
 In this competitive environment potential subscribers are free to choose which competing product to purchase to satisfy their need for market information.
 Often, the choice comes down to price, as broker-dealers or vendors look to purchase the lowest priced top of book data product, or quality, as market participants seek to purchase data that represents significant market liquidity.
-In order to better compete for this segment of the market, the Exchange is proposing to reduce fees charged to Distributors that distribute Derived Data through an Exchange approved Platform and enhance the existing program to offer Distributors the option to create Derived Data based on Cooe One Summary.
-The Exchange believes that this would facilitate greater access to Exchange data, ultimately benefiting investors that are provided access to such data.
-The proposed Platform Service fees would apply to data derived from EDGX Top and Cboe One Summary, which are subject to competition from both the SIPs and exchanges that offer similar products, including but not limited to those that choose to provide similar pricing options for Derived Data.
-A number of national securities exchanges, including the Exchange, its affiliated Cboe U.S. equities exchanges, and the Nasdaq Stock Market, LLC ("Nasdaq") offer pricing discounts for Derived Data today.
-These pricing programs reduce the cost of accessing top of book market information that is used, among other things, to create derivative instruments rather than to trade U.S. equity securities.
-In order to better compete for this segment of the market, the Exchange is proposing to expand the Program to include a Derived Data Platform Service, which would allow additional market data customers to benefit from discounted pricing.
-Additionally, the Exchange is proposing to enhance the Program by providing a fee structure for Cboe One Summary, which would allow Distributors to create Derived Data that is based on a more comprehensive view of the U.S. equities market.
-The Exchange does not believe that the proposal would cause any unnecessary or inappropriate burden on intermarket competition as other exchanges and data vendors are free to lower their prices to better
+In order to better compete for this segment of the market, the Exchange is proposing to reduce fees charged to Distributors that distribute

-$^{^{18}}$ As discussed previously, the Exchange does not fees [sic] to Non-Professional Users pursuant to the White Label Service and API Service.
+24 As discussed previously, the Exchange does not fees to Non-Professional Users pursuant to the White Label Service and API Service.
 See Securities Exchange Act No. 84002 (August 30, 2018) 83 FR 45149 (September 5, 2018) (SR-CboeEDGX-2018-065) (Proposed fee amendment for White Label Service).
 See also Securities Exchange Act No. 87306 (October 15, 2019) 84 FR 56258 (October 21, 2019) (SR-CboeEDGX-2019-087) (Proposed fee amendment for API Service).